wyjeong/TANS/README.md

 ```

 ## Preparation
 We provide our model-zoo consisting of 14K pretrained models on various Kaggle datasets.
 We also share the full raw datasets collected from Kaggle as well as their processed versions of datasets for meta-training and meta-test in our learning framework.
-Except for the raw datasets, all the processed files are required to perform the cross model retireval learning and meta-testing on unseen datasets.
+Except for the raw datasets, all the processed files are required to perform the cross model retrieval learning and meta-testing on unseen datasets.
 Please download following files before training or testing.
 (Due to the heavy file size, some files will be updated by Oct.
 28th.
 Sorry for the inconvenience).

 |No.|File Name  | Description                         | Extension | Size   | Download |